yzydeveloper/vite-plugin-port/README.md

 # vite-plugin-port

-Solve the port duplication when Vite starts the service
+Solve the port duplication when Vite starts the service when the `host` option is turned on

 ## Install
 ```bash